starwarsfan/shadow-control/README.md

 # Introduction

-Shadow Control is the migration of my Edomi-LBS "Beschattungssteuerung-NG" to Home Assistant.
+**Shadow Control** is the migration of my Edomi-LBS "Beschattungssteuerung-NG" to Home Assistant.
 As Edomi was [sentenced to death](https://knx-user-forum.de/forum/projektforen/edomi/1956975-quo-vadis-edomi) and because I'm not really happy with the existing solutions to automate my shutters, I decided to migrate my LBS (Edomi name for **L**ogic**B**au**S**tein, a logic block) to a Home Assistant integration.
 To do so was a nice deep dive into the backgrounds of Home Assistant, the idea behind and how it works.
 Feel free to use the integration on your needs.

 Within further description:

 * The word "facade" is similar to "window" or "door," as it simply references the azimuth of an object in the sense of view direction from within that object to the outside.
 * The word "shutter" references rolling shutters.
 In the Home Assistant terminology, this is called a "cover".
 From the pov of this integration it's the same.
+* The whole internal logic was initially developed to interact with a KNX system, so the main difference is the handling of %-values. **Shadow Control** will interact with Home Assistant correct but the configuration as well as the log output is using 0% as fully open and 100% as fully closed.

 # What it does